 There are lots of buzz words and phrases used in the business world.
 The customer experience (CX) is a prime example.
 The phrase has become ever more popular of late but is one that’s often misunderstood.

-Before talking about the importance of customer experience, let’s nail down what the phrase means.
+Before talking about how important it is, let’s explain the concept of the customer experience and nail down what the phrase means.
 In a nutshell, customer experience refers to the impression a firm or brand leaves on a customer.
 That is the feeling about and view of a brand that results from customer interaction.

 Every touchpoint that a customer has with your firm along the customer journey generates an interaction.
 In combination, they contribute to their overall customer experience.
 Good, satisfying interactions improve customer experience, and vice versa.

 Many people are confused about the difference between customer experience and customer service.
-Customer experience encompasses the entire customer journey.
+Customer experience goes beyond just good customer service behaviours and encompasses the entire customer journey.
 Customer service regards the support customers receive when or after buying a product.
-It is merely one part of the wider customer experience.
+Your customer service delivery is merely one part of the wider customer experience.

 Alongside customer service and customer support, the product or service you provide is the other main element of customer experience.
-Low quality or faulty products, or poor service provision naturally leads to negative perceptions of your brand.
+As companies consider the importance of customer service, they should be aware that low quality or faulty products, or poor service provision naturally leads to negative perceptions of your brand.

-When firms talk of how to improve customer experience, they’re often looking for a holistic approach — a way to go beyond traditional, reactive customer service.
+When firms talk of how to improve customer experience, they’re often looking for a holistic approach – a way to go beyond traditional, reactive customer service.
 Good customer experience strategies seek to predict potential problems.
-They preempt issues for customers and ensure they don’t arise.
+One way to maximise the customer experience is to preempt issues to ensure they don’t arise.
 Those issues may relate to how a firm interacts with customers or how products perform.

 The Importance of Great Customer Experience

-The adage that the ‘customer is always right’ is one with that all business owners will know.
-It’s easy for customers to move to your competitor if they’re dissatisfied with your service.
-In some fields, firms and platforms exist to make the process of switching fast and efficient.
+The adage that the ‘customer is always right’ is one that all business owners will know.
+It’s easy for customers to move to your competitor if they’re dissatisfied with your service or any aspect of the customer experience.
+In some fields, firms and platforms exist to make the process of switching to competitors fast and efficient.
 Your customers also have a far greater ability to affect your brand in other ways.
 Social media and online reviews let them share reports of adverse experiences far and wide – colouring potential customers’ perceptions of your brand.

 In the increasingly competitive market within which we operate, providing the best customer experience matters.
-A recent Adobe report found that B2B firms saw customer experience as the most exciting opportunity for 2020.
+If you’ve been wondering about why customer experience is important for a business, a recent Adobe report found that B2B firms saw customer experience as the most exciting opportunity for 2020.

 Source: Super Office

 Satisfied customers, wowed by your firm, are likely to be your number one marketing resource.
-Happy customers are likely to make repeat purchases, recommend you to others and to share stories of their experiences.
+Happy customers are likely to make repeat purchases, recommend you to others and share stories of how they enjoyed the best customer service experience with your company.
 This brand loyalty can do as much good for you as an expensive marketing campaign.
-What’s more, those customers are also willing to spend up to 86% more for better customer experience.
+What’s more, those customers are also willing to spend up to 86% more for a better customer experience, showing just how valuable it can be to improve yours as a business.

 It’s no wonder that firms in all niches have come around to the importance of customer experience.
 By focusing on how to improve customer experience, firms boost their bottom line.
 There are four main aspects of how good customer experience can benefit your firm’s finances.